The most important part of any fountain is the pump.

 Although this pump is small, it delivers reliable performance and the flow can be adjusted to suit your needs.
 It’s also energy efficient with low power consumption and operates pretty quietly so it won’t be distracting when used indoors.

-Another option for a great submersible pump is this one from Homasy.
-It comes with two nozzles with threaded fittings that are much more stable than those that just push into place.
+Another option for a great submersible pump is this one from CWKJ.
+It comes with three nozzles with threaded fittings that are much more stable than those that just push into place.
 The base of the pump features four strong suction cups so you can place it horizontally or vertically.

-There’s an adjustable knob to control the flow rate for water pressures up to 400 GPH and it has a 5.9-foot long power cord for easy placement.
-The powerful motor not only runs quietly but it can also deliver water jets as tall as 6.9 feet.
+There’s an adjustable knob to control the flow rate for water pressures up to 400 GPH and it has a 6.5-foot long power cord for easy placement.
+The powerful motor not only runs quietly but it can also deliver water jets as tall as 6.56 feet.

 The impeller shaft is made of durable stainless steel so it resists corrosion and lasts a really long time.
 To extend the life of the pump, make sure to only run it when it’s in the water and disconnect it during water changes.